 Dragonflies have long, thin colorful bodies, large eyes and two pairs of transparent wings.
 As with other species of insect, the dragonfly also has six legs but it is unable to walk on solid ground.
-In flight the adult dragonfly can propel itself in six directions which are upward, downward, forward, back, and side to side.
+In flight, the adult dragonfly can propel itself in six directions which are upward, downward, forward, back, and side to side.

-The dragonfly larvae is aquatic.
+The dragonfly larvae are aquatic.
 The dragonfly larvae or nymph is capable of producing a painful bite for humans, so don’t attempt to catch them in your hands.
 Better still, just observe them and let them be.